-Gail has always been interested in health and wellness.
-As a child she wanted to pursue a career as either a medical doctor or veterinarian and she was impassioned with helping people (and animals!).
-As she grew up and started learning more about the human body it became clear that Western Medicine, although powerful and appropriate in certain situations, was not the best path to health.
-She learned how the powerful effects of holistic medicine and the importance of treating the whole person, rather than focusing on the symptoms, leads to wellness.
+Gail was always interested in health and wellness.
+As a child, she wanted to pursue a career as a medical doctor or veterinarian as she loved helping people (and animals!) feel better.
+As she learned more about the human body, it became clear that Western Medicine, although powerful and necessary in certain situations, was not the most effective path to health.
+She learned how the powerful effects of holistic medicine and the importance of treating the whole person, rather than treating the symptoms alone, leads to wellness.

-Gail graduated from the Northwest Institute of Acupuncture and Oriental Medicine in 2003.
-She purchased Maple Leaf Healing Arts Clinic in 2002 which she operated for about 9 years and is now the owner/operator of Maple Leaf Therapeutics located in the Health and Wellness Clinic in Edmonds.
+Gail was a massage therapist for 13 years prior to graduating from the Northwest Institute of Acupuncture and Oriental Medicine in 2003.
+This gave her great knowledge and insight into pain management and injury recovery.
+She purchased Maple Leaf Healing Arts Clinic in 2002 which she operated for 9 years and is now the owner/operator of Maple Leaf Therapeutics located in the Health and Wellness Clinic in Edmonds.

 Gail is currently practicing in The Health and Wellness Clinic in Edmonds.
 There are a variety of exceptional health care providers at this clinic including chiropractics and massage therapy.
 Click on the link below to be directed to their website.

 Acupuncture is one of the primary tools that a practitioner of Chinese medicine uses to restore balance, alleviate pain and prevent disease.
 Qi (pronounced "chee") is the vital energy that exists in all things.
 It is believed that our bodies have meridians or channels in which the Qi circulates.
 If the flow of Qi is disrupted, the body's natural functioning is impaired resulting in pain and/or disease.
 One way an acupuncturist helps to restore balance is by inserting disposable, sterile needles into certain points (called acupuncture points) along the meridians.